nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 A code warning of an issue related to this list.

 This extension is used to capture warnings that the list may be incomplete as data has been excluded due to confidentiality or may be missing due to data being in transit.
-It must be populated using the appropriate code from the table in the warning codes section above.
+It **MUST** be populated using the appropriate code from the table in the warning codes section above.

 ### extension[clinicalSetting] ###